DamianSwarts/hashmap-project/README.md

 # hashmap-project
 # Custom HashMap Implementation in JavaScript

 This project is a full-featured implementation of a `HashMap` data structure in vanilla JavaScript.
-It was built as part of [The Odin Project](https://www.theodinproject.com/) curriculum, specifically within the JavaScript Data Structures module.
+It was built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.

 The goal is to understand how hashmaps work under the hood — including hashing, collision handling, dynamic resizing, and efficient key-value storage — by building one from scratch.